datacommonsorg/docsite/api/rest/v2/node.md

 # /v2/node

-Data Commons represents node relations as directed edges between nodes, or property.
-The name of the property is a label, while the target node is the value of the property.
-The Node endpoint returns the property labels and values that are connected to the queried node.This is useful for finding local connections between nodes of the Data Commons knowledge graph.
+Data Commons represents node relations as directed edges between nodes, or _properties_.
+The name of the property is a _label_, while the target node is the _value_ of the property.
+The Node API returns the property labels and values that are connected to the queried node.
+This is useful for finding local connections between nodes of the Data Commons knowledge graph.

 More specifically, this API can perform the following tasks:
 - Get all property labels associated with individual or multiple nodes.
 - Get the values of a property for individual or multiple nodes.
-These can also be chained for multiple degrees in the graph.
+These can also be chained for multiple hops in the graph.
-- Get all connected nodes that are linked with invidiual or mutiple nodes.
+- Get all connected nodes that are linked with individual or multiple nodes.

 ## Request